Read on to learn all about student credit cards.

 Having a credit card is a big responsibility.
 Although it can be exciting to purchase anything (within reason) at any time you want, you should remember a few things:

-- Student discounts: buying things on credit is great, but remember to use your student discounts when shopping.
-Not only do they help you get a better deal on your shopping, but they will help reduce your credit card spending.
+- Student discounts: buying things on credit is great, but remember to use your student discounts when shopping

-- Open a student current account: student bank accounts usually have great benefits like an interest-free overdraft.
-Consider opening a student current account to help you get a credit card at the same bank.
+- Open a student current account: student bank accounts usually have great benefits like an interest-free overdraft and linked credit cards

-- Avoid cash withdrawals: withdrawal fees can be heavy, so avoiding taking cash from your credit card balance is recommended.
+- Avoid cash withdrawals: withdrawal fees can be heavy, so avoid taking cash out on your credit card

-- Minimum repayments: to avoid interest charges and continue to build credit, you need to make the minimum payment on your credit card every month.
-To avoid paying APR, you should pay off your entire balance before it's due.
+- Minimum repayments: to avoid interest charges and continue to build credit, you need to make the minimum payment on your credit card every month (but we recommend paying more than this).

 A student credit card is a great way to start building your future.
-You may not buy a house until your late twenties, but building a positive credit file can begin as early as eighteen.
-Prepare for your future with accessible budgeting with one of the recommended credit cards.
+You may not buy a house until later in life, but building a positive credit file can begin as early as eighteen.

 Before you commit to opening a credit card account, you must make the right decision.
 Consider the following: